mcabbott/NamedPlus.jl/README.md

 # NamedPlus.jl

-This package exists to try out ideas for [NamedDims.jl](https://github.com/invenia/NamedDims.jl), a lightweight package which attaches names to the dimensions/indices/axes of arrays.
+This package exists to try out ideas for [NamedDims.jl](https://github.com/invenia/NamedDims.jl), to see what's useful. `NamedDims` is a lightweight package which attaches names to the dimensions/indices/axes of arrays.
 The ways to use this are:

 1. It can be used to check a calculation which is written to work on ordinary arrays.
   The names should be propagated through to the answer, and any operation which combines